tmtsoftware/csw-prototype/test/pkg/README.md

 To compile the Scala/Akka code, type "sbt" and then:

 * compile
-* publishLocal
+* publishLocal # if using the Play web UI
-* dist
+* stage

 The publishLocal task is needed to install the local dependencies for the Play app, which has a separate build file.
-The dist task creates the distribution with the "start" scripts for the applications (found under the target/bin directories).
+The stage task creates the distribution with the scripts for the applications (found under the target/universal/stage/bin directories).

 Note: See <a href="../../extjs/Readme.md">../../extjs/Readme.md</a> for how to setup the ExtJS based web UI used below.
 You need to install and run some "sencha" commands once to prepare the web app, otherwise